Wolfratshausen station: Infrastructure

 Wolfratshausener station has two platform tracks on a 140 metre long and 76 centimeters high central platform connected by a barrier-free level crossing over track 1 to the station building.
-The platform is not covered and does not have digital destination displays.
+The platform is not covered.
 In addition to the platform tracks 1 and 2 there is a track 3, which does not have a platform and continues to the south across a level crossing over Sauerlacher Straße to a junction with a siding to Geretsried.
 South of the junction there is a double-track railway yard, of which only one track is used.
 After the buffer stop at the end of the rolling stock storage area, the track of the former Isar Valley Railway still continues for about 450 metres further south before it ends.
 In the northern part of the station there are more branches from track 3 to another rolling stock storage area with four tracks, some of which is still being used for parking carriages.